pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text above, judge the following items.

-Item.
 29. There are schools which award students iPads if they never miss a day during a school year.

-Item.
 30. Years ago students could be sent to prison if they skipped classes.

-Item.
 31. Some lawyers have considered the possibility of sending parents to prison if they missed meetings with teachers.

-Item.
 32. Kelt Cooper's proposal resulted in a debate about fining truancy in a city of the state of
 Connecticut.

-Item.
 33. The novelty of fining students who play truant is shocking to most people in the USA.

-Item.
 34. A student in Los Angeles may be fined $ 250 for each day he skips classes.

-Item.
 35. The article admits there are two ways of dealing with the problem of truancy.

 Texto 7: Especialista em Gestão de Telecomunicações - Auditoria - Telebras -
 CESPE /